Previous dayFebruary 9, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On February 9, 2026 at 21:15 UTC, a magnitude 2.2 earthquake struck 123 km SSE of Sand Point, Alaska.
-It arrived roughly 10 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at 54.263°, -160.018°.
+February 9, 2026 brought a magnitude 2.2 earthquake 123 km SSE of Sand Point, Alaska, logged at 21:15 UTC.
+Coming 10 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: 54.263°, -160.018°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09